Constantine II of Greece: Apostasia of 1965

-Constantine succeeded to the throne at a time when Greek society was experiencing economic and employment growth, but also political crises and violent social protests.
+Constantine succeeded to the throne at a time when Greek society was experiencing economic and employment growth.
+Indicating his refusal to concede any power to the elected government, in September 1964, when there was yet no sign of his conflict with Papandreou, Constantine asked US Ambassador Henry Labouisse whether he "wanted him to get rid" of Papandreou, although he admitted he was not presently able to do so.
+The topic was discussed in subsequent conversations and in January 1965, before the emergence of the ASPIDA case, Constantine stated he considered inadvisable for the time being to adopt counsel he was receiving to clash with the Papandreou government due to the popular support it enjoyed.
 Political instability worsened in 1965.
-At a meeting with Papandreou that took place on 11 July 1965 in Korfu, Constantine requested that those implicated in the ASPIDA scandal, in which several military officials tried to prevent attempts by the extreme right-wing military to seize power, be referred to a military tribunal.
+At a meeting with Papandreou that took place on 11 July 1965 in Corfu, Constantine requested that those implicated in the ASPIDA scandal, in which several military officials tried to prevent attempts by the extreme right-wing military to seize power, be referred to a military tribunal.
 Papandreou agreed and raised with him his intention to dismiss the then minister of defence, Petros Garoufalias, so that he could take charge himself of the ministry.
 Constantine refused, as the scandal wrongly implicated the prime minister's son, Andreas Papandreou.
 After several clashes by letter between the monarch and the prime minister, Papandreou resigned on 15 July.
 Following the resignation, at least 39 members of Parliament left Center Union.